dakom/ibc-chat/README.md

 1. `task relayer-start-[local | testnet]` (in its own terminal)
 2. `task frontend-dev-[local | testnet]` (in its own terminal)

+####  If you have errors running on-chain tests or running the app at this point, don't despair!
+Running steps out of order can make things wonky - run the "if you need a full redeployment" steps below, and try again :)

 The first time hitting the frontend will need to click through the "install keplr" button several times to add all the chains.
 Just keep hitting it until it's done and able to connect :)

 As contracts change and you want to migrate, just `task contracts-migrate-[local | testnet]` and hard reload the frontend

-If you need a full redeployment (new addresses, wipe the state, etc.):
+### If you need a full redeployment (new addresses, wipe the state, etc.):

 1. kill the relayer and frontend if they're running
 2. `task contracts-deploy-[local | testnet]`